dr-hextanium/cookbook/src/pidf_controllers/integrating_a_custom_PIDF_controller.md

 }
 ```

 This is a pretty standard way of using the PID(F) output to set a motor power.
 `slides.getCurrentPosition()`, as the name implies, just returns the current slide position, in ticks.
 The [*FTCLib*](https://ftclib.org/) PID(F) assumes that the first input of the function is the place where your motor is, and the second input is the place where your motor wants to be.
 We will be using the *FTCLib* PID(F) syntax here for the sake of having some standard, but either way works.

 If you've read through this entire thing, then congrats!
 You should now have a fully functioning PID(F) controller that you can implement anywhere, even in conjunction with manual control.

 Note that the example we went through is just one way PID(F)s can be used, and there are many ways to achieve this result.
 Don't worry if your code doesn't look exactly like this example!

 As an aside, the technique we used to make sure the PID(F) control and manual control did not interfere is a simple version of what's known as a [**Finite State Machine**](https://gm0.org/en/latest/docs/software/concepts/finite-state-machines.html).
 This idea of having multiple possible states and only running one at a time to ensure they don't interfere can be used for much more complex systems, such as controlling an entire Autonomous!

 Best of luck with your code!

-*Last updated: 2024-05-29*